 Extended producer responsibility – briefly explained

-In Austria, this currently affects three mandatory areas: packaging, waste electrical and electronic equipment and batteriesHowever, with a view to future development, the Textile recycling is becoming increasingly relevant.
+In Austria, this currently affects three mandatory areas: Packaging, waste electrical equipment and batteries.
+With a view to future developments, however, the Textile recycling is becoming increasingly relevant.

-Not only packaging is affected – EPR for textiles
+Packaging is not the only area affected – EPR for textiles

 Extended producer responsibility is increasingly affecting textiles.
 Countries such as France, the Netherlands and Sweden have already introduced EPR obligations.
 Austria is also preparing for new regulations.